How to Book?

 The Festival Theatre and Dunstan Playhouse have a hearing loop facility, limited to particular seats in the venues.
-If this is required, please mention it to your BASS operator at the time of booking.
+If this is required, please mention it to the BASS operator at the time of booking.

 In the Festival Theatre, Her Majesty’s Theatre, Dunstan Playhouse and Space Theatre, patrons may borrow a small transmitter pack with the choice of either an inductive neck loop (for use with a hearing aid with a t-setting) or a set of headphones (for patrons without a hearing aid or a hearing aid without a T-Setting) to amplify the performance.
 Patrons may also bring their own headphones if they desire.